Twitter Advanced Search: How to Build Complex Queries Without Memorizing Operators

-Most people search on X (Twitter) like they search on Google: type a word and hope for the best.
+Most people use Twitter advanced search like they use Google: type a word and hope for the best.

-X has a powerful search engine hidden behind a simple text box.
-You can filter by dates, engagement metrics, specific accounts, hashtags, language, and more.
-But the syntax is cryptic.
+Twitter has a powerful search engine sitting behind a deceptively simple text box.
+You can filter by date ranges, minimum engagement, specific accounts, hashtags, language, sentiment, and more.
+But the syntax is cryptic, and one typo means zero results.

 You don't need to memorize from:username since:2025-01-01 min_faves:100.
 You need a tool that builds the query for you.